DanielKim15/Handling-PII-Data/README.md

 <br />

 Keep in mind the encryption from the this coding is very simple compared to other paid softwares out there.
-The main purpose for showing this method is to help ease the mind of the clients and to expedite the process in gaining access to PII data in case there is bureaucracy issues.
-Even though this method has allowed my team to gain access to the data, our timeline to finish the project was near the end and the quality of our analysis was heavily affected.
-In part 2 I will share another method that I recently learned that could help you get started on your analysis without the need of their real data until they are ready to share it with you.
-This method: Synthetic Data.
+I wanted to provide a quick overview to get started on encrypting your data file using free resources in case you have a need for it.
+In the next part I plan to go over another method where you can start a surface level analysis without the need of real data: Synthetic Data.